gazebosim/gz-transport/tutorials/02_installation.md

 ### Uninstalling Source-based Install

-If you need to uninstall Ignition Transport or switch back to a debian-based install when you currently have installed the library from source, navigate to your source code directory's build folders and run `make uninstall`:
+If you need to uninstall Gazebo Transport or switch back to a debian-based install when you currently have installed the library from source, navigate to your source code directory's build folders and run `make uninstall`: